 Assemble and Roast the Poblanos

-Plate dish as pictured on front of card, garnishing with tomato and pickled onion (to taste).
+Plate dish as pictured on front of card, garnishing peppers with tomato and pickled onion (to taste).
 Bon appétit!